gmetais/grunt-devperf/README.md

 - Find a way to show gziped file size
 - Write tests
 - Help people customize warnings (add, remove, change text or limit)
+- In the Gruntfile, URLs should be outside of `options`, they are the main parameter.

 ## Author
 Gaël Métais.
 I'm a webperf freelance based in Paris.